quimortiz/dynoRRT/README.md

 A simple and performant motion planning library for C++ and Python.
 Install in seconds, solve in milliseconds!

-Demo: From zero to hero in 2 Minutes (Real time Screen-cast)
+Demo: Pip install and Solve Motion Planning with state-of-the-art performance (2 minutes real time screencast)

 Pre alpha state!